AGO and BEFORE:

 Which should I use?

 Welcome to this online English lesson about using the words ago and before.
 Start by watching the video and then read the summary below.
-If you have any questions, write me in the comments below.

 When using the word "before," we have to reference another point in time.
 This can be a